 Boondocking at Cracker Barrel

-RV/Bus Parking.
 Pick up a map at any Cracker Barrel location to see which stores have RV/Bus parking.
-Another option is to call the store and ask the manager about their RV parking availability.
-When you pull into the parking lot there is always a sign for RV/Bus parking.
-The parking is usually behind the store with spaces are long enough to accommodate a large motorhome.
+Another option is to look up the location on Allstays.
+When you pull into the parking lot there is usually a sign for RV/Bus parking.
+The parking is usually behind the store with spaces that are long enough to accommodate a large motorhome.

 Jacks, Slides and Generators.
 Ask the manger about putting the jacks down, slides out and running the generator.
 One manager asked us not to put the jacks down without using jack pads.
 We’ve found all Cracker Barrel managers to be more than welcoming and accommodating.

-Safety.
-Once Cracker Barrel closes for the evening, the parking lot becomes empty.
+Once Cracker Barrel closes for the evening, the parking lot is empty.
 Unless you have a fellow RVer parked next to you, it’s going to be a quiet night.
 If safety is something that you’re worried about, bring it up when you speak to the manager.

 Depending on when we pull into Cracker Barrel, we will either grab dinner or breakfast.
-No matter the time of day, we will always get their hashbrown casserole.
-It’s the type of dish that will stick to your ribs and fuel you for the day.
-According to one of the waitresses we met, some regulars come in just to have a plate of the casserole.
-The restaurant offers a $5.99 lunch special which we hear is quite popular.
-Besides food, they also have a store filled with an array of items from ornaments to jam to clothes.
-It’s quite fun to walk around and check out all the trinkets.
+No matter the time of day, we usually order the hashbrown casserole.
+According to one of the waitresses we met, the side is so popular some regulars come in just to have a plate of the hashbrown casserole.
+Do you have a favorite dish at Cracker Barrel?